One teen missing, one rescued from Ogden Bay Waterfowl Management Area

 Two deputies arrived and stripped down of all their gear, then climbed onto the dam where the second boy was barely hanging on with only his head above water, to try not to go through the dam.
 The deputies were able to pull him out to safety and rescue him just in time.

-“There was no rafts they had no flotation devices on, they were just out in the water, which is about seven to eight feet deep,” Ryan said.
+“There was no rafts they had no flotation devices on, they were just out in the water, which is about 7 to 8 feet deep,” Ryan said.
 “Unfortunately, the area they were swimming in is right next to retention dam, which when deputies arrived, there was a pretty severe undercurrent where the first teen had gone underwater.”

 The other boy remains missing.

-Search and Rescue arrived, and there are now about 25 volunteers searching; including divers and a drone team.
-The water is only about 6 to 7 feet deep, but Ryan said the water is extremely murky.
+Search and rescue arrived, and there were now about 25 volunteers searching, including divers and a drone team.
+The water isn’t very deep, but Ryan said it is extremely murky.

-While a sign on the gate to the Ogden Bay WMA says it is closed with a “no trespassing” sign due to flooding.
-Lt.
-Ryan said it’s unclear if the area is actually still closed or if that sign was still up from the spring.
+While a “no trespassing” sign on the gate to the Ogden Bay WMA says it is closed due to flooding, Ryan said it’s unclear if the area is actually still closed or if that sign was still up from the spring.